The Protecting Vulnerable Groups (PVG) scheme

 What is the PVG scheme

-The PVG scheme ensures you’re suitable to work with vulnerable groups.
+The PVG scheme makes sure that you’re suitable to work with vulnerable groups.

 Background checks under the PVG scheme will be part of the assessment of your suitability when applying for a job or volunteering opportunity.

-When you apply to join the PVG scheme, Disclosure Scotland carries out criminal record checks and shares the results with individuals and organisations.
+When you apply to join the PVG scheme, Disclosure Scotland carries out criminal record checks and you'll get a disclosure with the outcome.

-Once you are a member, your criminal record is monitored for any new vetting information.
+Once you're a member, your criminal record is monitored for any new vetting information.
+You'll need to keep your membership up to date.

 If you commit an offence that brings into question your suitability to work with vulnerable groups, Disclosure Scotland will be notified and you might be barred from the scheme.

-You can find out more about applying to join the PVG scheme on mygov.scot.
+Read more about the types of PVG scheme applications and their fees on mygov.scot.

 If you're refused membership of the PVG scheme

-When Disclosure Scotland checks your criminal record and you have a conviction which bars you from regulated work, you won’t be able to join the PVG scheme.
+When Disclosure Scotland checks your criminal record and you have a conviction which bars you from regulated roles, you won’t be able to join the PVG scheme.

 There is more information about disputing Disclosure Scotland decisions on mygov.scot.

-The PVG scheme applies to regulated work.
-There are 2 types of regulated work, work with children and work with protected adults.
+The PVG scheme applies to regulated roles.
+There are 2 types of regulated roles, roles with children and roles with protected adults.

-If you’re not sure if the work will be regulated work, you should ask your employer or the organisation you volunteer for.
+If you’re not sure if the work will be a regulated role, you should ask your employer or use the online regulated role tool on the Disclosure Scotland website.

 There are 2 lists of people barred from working with vulnerable groups: